By Wendy Stoltz / Last Modified On January 15, 2023

 Quick Rising Yeast - One packet of yeast is the perfect amount to make this dough rise and get nice and airy.

-Sugar - A bit of sugar feeds the yeast and gets it working for us.
+Sugar - Some sugar feeds the yeast and gets it working for us.
 More sugar is added to the dough for sweetness.

 White Rice Flour - This finely milled flour has a neutral flavor.

-Tapioca Starch - This flour acts as a thickener, holding the dough together.
+Tapioca Starch - This flour is a thickener, holding the dough together.

 Millet Flour - I love baking with millet flour!
 It has a sweet and nutty flavor and a light texture.